Browse Journals

 • Papers should include the following sections:

-• INTRODUCTIONMATERIALS AND METHODS, RESULTS, DISCUSSION, ACKNOWLEDGEMENTS and LITERATURE CITED.
+• INTRODUCTION, MATERIALS AND METHODS, RESULTS, DISCUSSION, ACKNOWLEDGEMENTS and LITERATURE CITED.

 • NOTE: Technical reports should also include a RESEARCH OBJECTIVES section after the introduction and before the materials and methods section.